.jpg)

 Hero:

 Angel Dare, ex porn star.
-Now running "modelling" agency
+Now running a "modelling" agency.

 Dames:

-There are few other porn stars (victims), but our hero is so absorbed into herself that they are hardly relevant.
+There are a few other porn stars (victims), but our hero is so absorbed in herself that they are hardly relevant.

-Completely off target, but this is probably because book itself is titled totally inappropriate.
-We of course all know what money shot is (you seriously don't?) and there aren't much of them here.
-Also Angel cuts and bleaches her hair right at the beginning...
+Completely off target, but this is probably because the book itself is titled totally inappropriately.
+We all know what a money shot is, and there aren't many of them here.
+Also, Angel cuts and bleaches her hair right at the beginning...
 By Glen Orbik.

 Blackouts:

-She gets knocked out twice and stuffed into car's trunk.
+She gets knocked out twice and stuffed into a car's trunk.

 I hate malls.
 They're like strip clubs for women.
 All tease and sparkle and the empty promise that if you just drop enough cash, somehow you'll be fulfilled.